Alvacampos/web-dev-project/README.md

 - styles contains all the .scss files for styling.

 Keep in mind that this vanilla project uses webpack for bundling and the `main.js` file in there is a generated file and SHOULD NOT BE TOUCH.

+--- JS course ---

+The file chatbot.js contains the usage of localStorage and json\*